isa-group/SLA4OAI-TC/README.md

 ### 2020-04-01
 *Participants:  Nikhil Kolekar (Independent), Emmanuel Paraskakis (Smartbear), Phil Sturgeon (Spotlight), Pablo Fernandez (ISA Group), and Pedro J. Molina (Metadev & ISA Group)*

-In this meeting a proposal for contents of a first minimal viable spec and the process to leverage it as a formal extension to OAS comitee:
+In this meeting a proposal for contents of a first minimal viable spec and the process to leverage it as a formal extension to OAS comitee.

 #### Material
  - [Video of the call](https://drive.google.com/file/d/1IYhH1UlGa5z6uHI70VF_QpBEqYLqazOS/view?usp=sharing)